firstbatchxyz/dkn-compute-node/README.md

 Running in debug mode will also allow you to see behind the scenes of Ollama Workflows, i.e. you can see the reasoning of the LLM as it executes the task.

+> Similarly, you can run in trace mode with `--trace` to see trace logs, which cover low-level logs from the p2p client.

 ### 4. Looking at Logs

 To see your logs, you can go to [Docker Desktop](https://www.docker.com/products/docker-desktop/) and see the running containers and find `dkn-compute-node`.
 There, open the containers within the compose (click on `>` to the left) and click on any of the container to see its logs.